11 Free Testimonial Sources For Non-Fiction Authors

 Conclusion

-Make sure that you get a wide variety of quotes from people in different professions and different industries, as well as some from regular readers that might not necessarily be found on the above list.
-Testimonials from those with big fancy titles and recognizable names are certainly impressive and can help you get more attention and sell more books.
+Ensure you get a wide variety of quotes from people in different professions and industries, as well as some from regular readers not found on the above list.
+Testimonials from those with big, fancy titles and recognizable names are undoubtedly impressive and can help you get more attention and sell more books.

-So remember, a wide variety of voices and opinions is key in order to build and maintain your credibility (and your self-respect), which will help you sell more books over the long term.
+So, remember, a wide variety of voices and opinions is vital to build and maintain your credibility (and self-respect), which will help you sell more books over the long term.

 1. Do you have a favorite source for finding testimonials?
 Is it within your industry?